-Short Breaks for children and young people with special educational needs or disabilities, come in many different forms.
+Short Breaks for children and young people with special educational needs and/or disabilities, come in many different forms.
 They can -

 • provide opportunities for disabled children to enjoy themselves and fulfil their potential through safe experiences with or without their parent or carer